 Paris Saint-Germain won France's 1st Division Féminine for the first time, finishing 3-0 in Lyon's consecutive series.
 In the last game of the season, he defeated the hosts Dijon.

-Olivier Echouafni's team were the definite favorites to complete their title with a victory over their mid-ranked opponents, having achieved a crucial 0-0 draw away from Lyon in the penultimate match.
+Olivier Echouafni's team were the absolute favorites to complete their title with a victory over their mid-ranked opponents, having achieved a crucial 0-0 draw away from Lyon in the penultimate match.
 This put PSG, who finished second in the league eight times, one point ahead of their Dijon visit.

 Sara Däbritz helped calm the nerves early on and converted an eight o'clock penalty at Stade Jean-Bouin.
 Lyon led 1-0 in the second half as they tried to put pressure on PSG by scoring home goals against Fleury.
 Nikita Parris finished the first half of the game with a 3-0 lead and entered the leaderboard.